daniel-sparemblek/iot-wifi-lamp/README.md

 The messaging was done through a Pub/Sub pattern using PubNub's service.

 Heavily inspired by https://github.com/pblesi/touch_light, but adapted to the European market.
-Feel free to contact me: danielrey1@gmail.com
+Schematics which pins to soder can be found on his blog post.